Future developments in Singapore: Serangoon Polyclinic

 Announced on 8 December 2019, Serangoon Polyclinic is an upcoming polyclinic located opposite NEX Shopping Mall in Serangoon.
 It will be part of an integrated healthcare facility that will also house an active ageing hub and a kidney dialysis centre.
 The polyclinic will be providing similar services offered at other polyclinics nationwide.

 When completed by 2025, Serangoon Polyclinic will be the largest polyclinic in Singapore by floor area.

 Redevelopment of Alexandra Hospital

 Announced on 5 March 2020, Alexandra Hospital will be redeveloped and expanded from 12.2 hectare to 13.1 hectare.
+The total number of beds will be increased from 300 beds to 1,300 beds as part of the expansion.
 The redevelopment will allow for greater accessibility from Queensway, and house more spaces for trials on new care models.
 It will also place focus on preserving the hospital's history and heritage, where conserved Blocks 1, 2, and 6 will be retained.
+Instead of the current urgent care centre, a new pandemic-ready emergency department directly connected to intensive care units and operating theatres will be built to better serve emergency medical cases.
+In addition to the expansion of the main hospital, a 400-bed nursing home will also be built in a separate building located within the campus.